The UN YPP exam is held online, through a virtual platform.

 We highly advise applicants/interested young professionals to follow us on our social media—OpenIGO constantly updates its followers on internship opportunities as well as the opening of applications for international programs such as the UN YPP.

 OpenIGO Network also offers preparation services for the UN YPP Written Examination!
 Our package includes study materials for the Specialized and General Papers, question practices with answer-key, review, feedback and more!

-Access the link below to find out the UN YPP Exam Samples and tips:
+Access the link below to get the best preparation for the UN YPP Written test now:

 OpenIGO is an extensive network composed of former young professionals, professors and researchers from the best universities in the world, international civil servants and Human Resources specialists devoted to helping from young to more experienced professionals develop their international career.

 Access the following link to know more about our UN YPP products & Services: